 Each of these two categories has equal weight in their assessment.

 Organizations are assessed using a 5-point rating system:

-Your organization will be evaluated in the context of its request level, stated mandate, the scale of its operations and the aesthetic, geographic and/or cultural environments in which it works.
-In addition,assessors will evaluate how your organization’s activities address OAC’s priority groups.
+Organizations are evaluated in the context of their request level, stated mandate, the scale of operations and the aesthetic, geographic and/or cultural environments in which they work.
+In addition, assessors evaluate how an organization’s activities address OAC’s priority groups.

 Assessors are provided the Guide to OAC Operating Programs Assessment Qualifiers to assist their evaluation of the application.
-For more information, see Guide to OAC Assessment to assist their evaluation of the application.
+For more information, see Guide to OAC Assessment.

 Artistic Quality (25%)